aspose-cells/Aspose.Cells-Doc-md/english/java/showcases/html5-spreadsheet-editor-by-aspose-cells-for-java/spreadsheet-editor-developer-guide/spreadsheet-editor-working-with-rows-and-columns/_index.md

     }

 {{< /highlight >}}

 ### **Add a Column**
 To add a new column:

 1. Click on a cell where you want to add a column.
-1. Switch to **Format tab**.
+2. Switch to **the Format tab**.
-1. Click **Add Column Before** to add a column before the selected cell.
+3. Click **Add Column Before** to add a column before the selected cell.
-1. Click **Add Column After** to add a column after the selected cell.
+4. Click **Add Column After** to add a column after the selected cell.

 The editor will add a new column at the selected location.